| About MK Educational Therapy

 What Is Educational Therapy?

 Educational therapy uses research-based interventions that work to address an individual’s pattern of learning strengths and deficiencies.
 It focuses on building fundamental academic skills, along with cognitive and success training.
-Educational therapists provide individualized intensive interventions with a student with learning challenges, using both therapeutic and educational approaches.
+Educational therapists provide individualized intensive interventions for a student with learning challenges, using both therapeutic and educational approaches.
 An educational therapist has a more extensive level of training and experience in working through educational interventions than a credentialed or masters level teacher.